Leanderrr/project/REPORT.md

 The GetUserMedia version gets checked so there is less chance of a crash.

-Now the audio stream is started, this calls start\_microphone. start\_microphone creates the required WebAudio nodes to capture the sound into a buffer and do the FFT transform.
+Now the audio stream is started, this calls start\_microphone.<br>
+start\_microphone creates the required WebAudio nodes to capture the sound into a buffer and do the FFT transform.<br>
-These nodes are connected to each other so they can alter the audio object in the desired way.
+These nodes are connected to each other so they can alter the audio object in the desired way.<br>
 The arrays and matrix in which the FFT results will be saved are created using 8bit integers.
-The smoothing array is used to temporarily hold the newest FFT results so an average between the newest and the previous can be taken.
+The smoothing array is used to temporarily hold the newest FFT results so an average between the newest and the previous can be taken.<br>
 One of the nodes has an audioprocess with a custom anonymous function which gets called the entire time.
-If the buffer is full, and the pause is not activated, the audio nodes retreive the time domain and frequency domain data.
+If the buffer is full, and the pause is not activated, the audio nodes retreive the time domain and frequency domain data.<br>
 Finally, the data for the plots is (re)plotted.
 Even if the pause is activated, the FFT plot is getting (re)plotted, so the data does not dissapear when you switch FFT views while paused.

 ## Challenges

+When I was wondering if my idea was possible to implement I did think of a back-up project.
+I wanted to create a miniature solar system with the planets orbiting the sun (with orbit eccentricity perhaps?
+(I don't know about that)) -> click on planet: see moons of planet orbiting in new plot and athmosphere composition ->
+Click on moon: see moon athmosphere composition.
+Extra option: enable planets to scale (turn all planets into little dots and even the orbits of the moons are too small to see).

 It was difficult to understand what happens in the webAudioAPI or getUserMedia. everything on the internet seems to use one example.<br>

 To plot the FFT results with the correct frequency and note names on the axis, I had to calculate and think of all the axis properties and values myself.
 There were no examples for this.
 I'm happy with how it turned out.

 The D3 plots were quite unique. <br>
 I've used the [very best and only nice D3 heatmap](https://bl.ocks.org/mbostock/3074470) I could find, luckily that one worked for me, although this example starts its colormapping at position -1, this causes all color channels to be wrong (expected RGB \(\alpha) -> got \alpha RGB).
 This can be seen in the WIP picture of week 2 day 4, where I already coded a black to redwhite colormap, that was misinterpreted as a white, blue, invisible colormap.<br>

 The upsides of the spiral plot in [spectratune](http://nasmusicsoft.com/Spectratune.php) are: <br>
-(1) The line is continuous as you would want it, but <br>
+1. The line is continuous as you would want it, but <br>
-(2) because of the circling the axis can be longer than if the axis were straight, so individual notes are able .<br>
+2. because of the circling the axis can be longer than if the axis were straight, so individual notes are able .<br>
-(3) The same note is always on the same degree (the lines with notenames could extend from the centre straight outward), one octave is exactly one spiral rotation.<br>
-(4) It resembles the cochlea, which is awesome and makes it more thought provoking.
-(If I were implement one spiral it would also make the other spiral idea easier)<br>
+4. It resembles the cochlea, which is awesome and makes it more thought provoking. <br>
 There is not a single example of a D3 spiral area plot, only a [spiral without data](http://bl.ocks.org/syntagmatic/3543186) and a [bar graph spiral](http://54.84.201.59/larsenmtl/222043d93a41d48b58d2bfa1e3d4f708), and even that bar graph spiral is using the [spiral without data](http://bl.ocks.org/syntagmatic/3543186) as a base for its code.
 I tried to implement the spiral plot using a normal line plot, and calculating the x and y coordinates myself.
 This worked in Matlab, although even in Matlab it was very hard to fill in the area between the spiral and the dataline (see week 3 day 1).